kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index_en.html.md

 {:.language-styl}

 After we passed the block to the mixin, this block becomes available inside of it as a named argument — `block`.
-You can then use it anywhere inside the mixin using <span class="sidenote" id="block-call">an interpolation (* there is a possibility we would add a way of using it without interpolation in the future though)</span>:
+You can then use it anywhere inside the mixin using [an interpolation](*block-call "there is a possibility we would add a way of using it without interpolation in the future though"):

     foo()
       width: 20px